Bursitis

 Diagnosis

-Inflamed bursae that are right under the skin can easily be diagnosed: They are swollen and painful, and are sensitive to pressure.
+Inflamed bursae are easy to spot since they are located just under your skin.
+They are swollen, painful, and tender to the touch.
 Reddened, warm skin is also a sign of .

 Bursitis most commonly affects the elbows, knees, shoulders, hips and feet.

 It is important to find out whether the is caused by .
-If you have a fever and/or a wound close to the inflamed area, it is likely to be a bacterial .
-In order to check whether that is the case, the doctor takes some fluid from the bursa using a hollow needle (cannula) and has it tested in a laboratory.
+If you have a fever and a wound close to the inflamed area, it is very likely to be a bacterial .
+In order to check whether that is the case, the doctor can take some fluid from the bursa using a hollow needle (cannula) and have it tested in a laboratory.
 Blood tests can detect further signs of an or show whether the is being caused by a disease such as gout.

 Imaging techniques like ultrasound or x-rays are used to rule out other possible causes of the symptoms, such as bone or joint injuries.
 They can also help to check whether the bursitis may have already damaged nearby tissue.